DOCUMENT TSC-2026/B24 · BLOG POST 24 · ENTERPRISE INNOVATION · REV. 01

 enterprise commerce platform.

 IT overhead.
 Legacy enterprise platforms require dedicated IT and developer resources to maintain, update, and customize.
-The internal headcount cost of platform maintenance is rarely attributed back to the platform in financial models — it shows up in IT budgets as general overhead.
-When you attribute actual engineer-hours spent on platform maintenance, customization, and integration, total cost of ownership typically runs three to five times the license fee.
+The internal headcount cost of platform maintenance is rarely attributed back to the platform in financial models, it shows up in IT budgets as general overhead.
+When you attribute actual engineer-hours spent on platform maintenance, customization, and integration, the true cost of ownership is typically three to five times the license fee in practice.
+In my experience it runs toward the high end of that range more often than the low end.

 "The question is never just 'what does the platform cost?'
 It's 'what is the platform costing us in decisions we can't make, campaigns we can't run, and features we can't ship?'"